HewlettPackard/Anthos-on-SimpliVity/README.md

 # Virtual Center Configuration that will be used to deploy GKE Admin Workstation
 # and all GKE on-prem clusters (admin and user)
+# All varibles that contain a vault_ prefix should be entered in `inventory/group_vars/all/vault.yml'
 #
 vcenter:
   address: '10.1.223.196'